Halleys123/EduSphere/Meets/readme.md

 - Himanshu

 **Description:**
-The purpose of this meeting was to show the design created by Arnav to Anubhav and discuss any modifications or improvements.
+The purpose of this meeting was to show the design to Anubhav and discuss any modifications or improvements.

 **Discussion Summary:**
 - Arnav presented the design of the web app to Anubhav.